The State Planning Policies set out a framework for land use that aims to improve the liveability, sustainability and prosperity of the state.

 State Planning Policies will also influence an agency’s referral role by setting out state interests up front.

-In providing advice to the Minister for Planning regarding the establishment of any Infrastructure Scheme, the State Planning Commission must take into consideration any relevant State Planning Policy.
+In providing advice to the Minister for Planning and Local Government regarding the establishment of any Infrastructure Scheme, the State Planning Commission must take into consideration any relevant State Planning Policy.

 The Minister, may, on the advice of the Commission, set performance targets on any goal, policy or objective within a State Planning Policy.